 Running any business has its share of challenges, but with a contracting business there can really be a lot of weight on your shoulders.
-You need to protect your business in general, take care of licensing and bonding requirement, be prepared for possible injuries your employees might sustain while on a project, and protect your specific project.
+You need to protect your business in general, take care of licensing and bonding requirements, be prepared for possible injuries your employees might sustain while on a project, and protect your specific project.
 To do this, it is important to look at all your options for Milwaukee Contractor’s Insurance.
 Like most specialty business, the needs of a contractor differs from the needs of most other businesses.
-There are a few types of insurance which offer basic coverage and are aimed at any business including general liability insurance, commercial auto insurance which covers vehicles used in the business and worker’s compensation, which covers injuries to employees and a portion of their lost wages.
+There are a few types of insurance that offer basic coverage and are aimed at any business including general liability insurance, commercial auto insurance which covers vehicles used in the business and worker’s compensation, which covers injuries to employees and a portion of their lost wages.

 Commercial General Liability

-For contractors, most General Liability coverage is fine tuned to the specific business, such as plumbing, HVAC, carpentry to cover a contractor for
+For contractors, most General Liability coverage is fine-tuned to the specific business, such as plumbing, HVAC, carpentry to cover a contractor for

 - Premises liability– Offers basic coverage to a contractor’s place of business, or operation in progress

 - Products liability – Offers basic coverage on malfunctions that occur to the products used in a project,